Montoneros: Camilism

 Richard Gillespie identifies Cristianismo y Revolución as the decisive factor behind the radicalization of Catholic students and the creation of Montoneros, along with the Movement of Priests for the Third World.
-The journal made emotional appeals for sympathy for the oppressed and made radical Catholics identify themselves with the 'national liberation' struggles of the Third World, with Perón and Guevara named as main examples.
-It also glorified militians, paid homages to them and portrayed their deaths as ultimate sacrifice in the name of love for the downtrodden.
-Cristianismo y Revolución also defused dislike towards Peronism amongst Catholic and mainstream socialist circles - Elorrio regarded Catholic and socialist opposition to Peronism as mistake, which resonated with the hitherto anti-Peronist middle class who was now disillusioned with authoritarianism and corruption of post-Perón Argentinian governments.
-Because of this, former anti-Peronists "now embraced Peronism with the zeal of reformed sinners".
-Elorrio also pushed his readers towards action and revolution, writing: "I had to fight with the slaves, the people, as they fought, not as an elitist teacher who tells them what is good and what is evil and then goes back to his study to read Saint Augustine, but as a genuine participant, with them not for them, in their misery, their failings, their violence...
-Either I fought or I was a phony."
-Catholic influence remained strong for the entirety of Montoneros existence – Martha Crenshaw remarked that its members "were regular church attenders right up to the moment of going underground", and the organization established its own Catholic "chaplaincy" after resuming its clandestine resistance in September 1974.
-Montoneros' liberation theology also included a Cuban-inspired cult of martyrdom of its fallen members – guerrillero heroico.
+The journal made emotional appeals for sympathy for the oppressed, and it made radical Catholics identify themselves with the 'national liberation' struggles of the Third World—with Perón and Guevara named as primary examples.
+The journal also glorified militants, paid homage to them, and portrayed their deaths as an ultimate sacrifice in the name of love for the downtrodden.
+Cristianismo y Revolución also defused dislike of Peronism among Catholic and mainstream socialist circles: Elorrio regarded Catholic and socialist opposition to Peronism as a mistake, which resonated with the hitherto anti-Peronist middle class, who were now disillusioned with the authoritarianism and corruption of post-Perón Argentinian governments.
+Because of this disillusionment, former anti-Peronists "now embraced Peronism with the zeal of reformed sinners".
+Elorrio also pushed his readers toward action and revolution, writing:

+I had to fight with the slaves, the people, as they fought, not as an elitist teacher who tells them what is good and what is evil and then goes back to his study to read Saint Augustine, but as a genuine participant, with them not for them, in their misery, their failings, their violence ...
+Either I fought or I was a phony.

+Catholic influence remained strong during the entirety of Montoneros' existence.
+Martha Crenshaw remarked that its members "were regular church attenders right up to the moment of going underground", and the organization established its own Catholic "chaplaincy" after resuming clandestine resistance in September 1974.
+Montoneros' liberation theology also included a Cuban-inspired cult of martyrdom for its fallen members—guerrillero heroico.